How to make Remote Desktop faster on Windows 10, 11?

 Step 1.
 Open Remote Desktop Connection.
 On the General tab, find Connection settings and click Save As.

 Step 2.
 Enter the file name you want for the file and then click Save.
 For example, I save it as “remote-desktop-home” here.
-And please remember the file location.
+Please remember the file location.

 Step 3.
 Find the file you just saved and right-click it.
 Then open it with Notepad.